Arsuol/ZT_TestDevAnalyste/notes.md

 to test multiple featureless machin learning models.
 The best tested model was DecisionTreeClassifier with an accuracy >92%.
 Some model got really low (~50%) accuracy: i think i missed something, or maybe the models were not adapted to this kind of problem...

+Notes:
+  - vector size might be an issue
+  - found techniques to reduce vector size
+  - embedding
+  - dimensionality reduction

+Might want to use reduction techniques for further tesing

 ### b.
 Feature Based
 https://aaltodoc.aalto.fi/bitstream/handle/123456789/43575/master_Pogosova_Mariam_2020.pdf?sequence=1&isAllowed=y